blindma1den/Nmap-Cheatsheet/cheatsheet.md

 # 🔍 Ultimate Nmap Enumeration Guide
 **by:** [@blindma1den](https://github.com/blindma1den)

-> A practical, field-tested guide for network enumeration with Nmap — designed for real-world penetration testing and OSCP-style workflows.
+> A practical, field-tested guide for network enumeration with Nmap — designed for real-world penetration testing and Certifications-style workflows.
 > **Use responsibly:** Only scan systems you own or have explicit permission to test.

 ---